nfps-dev/nfp-examples/README.md

     > While developing, you can use `yarn watch:dev` to automatically reload on file changes

-5. Deploy the app to chain
+6. Deploy the app to chain

     ```sh
-    yarn deploy:app  # simply calls `node deploy.mjs`
+    nfp set-vk "password123"
+    nfp package upload dist/app.js
+    nfp package upload dist/storage.js --tags 1.x latest
+    nfp storage owner put 'foo: "bar", baz: 25'
     ```

-6. Open the built SVG file in a web browser (`file://` protocol works!) or preview in no-script mode using other means.
+7. Open the built SVG file in a web browser (`file://` protocol works!) or preview in no-script mode using other means.

+8. Configure a COMC host

+    If operating offline, or `x.s2r.sh` is not available, run a local COMC host and update your `.env` file accordingly: e.g., `NFP_COMC_HOST="http://localhost:8080/"`.
+A COMC host is a page served from an HTTP(S) URL that is capable of communicating with Keplr on behalf of the NFP when it is served from the `file://` protocol (Keplr only injects a content-script into HTTP(S) tabs).

+9. Connect your web extension wallet to the app

+    If using Keplr:
+     - for the testnet, make sure to accept the prompt to add the `pulsar-3` testnet chain
+     - reload the page and approve the connection request from the COMC host (e.g., `https://x.s2r.sh` or `http://localhost:8080`)
+     - make sure your wallet is funded. for the testnet: https://faucet-ui-pulsar3.vercel.app/

+10. Follow instructions to "Grant Allowance".
+This allows the Neutrino hot hot wallet to pay tx fees using the account of your web wallet.

 Outputs:
  - `dist/nfp.svg` - the built and minified SVG file